asd-xiv/eslint-config/CODE_STYLE.md

    "state" making the code's meaning harder to transmit and more prone to mistakes.

-1. _Let the machines do their thing_: If there's a linting rule that can verify or enforce a conventions, use it.
+1. _Let machines do their job_: If there's a linting rule that can verify or enforce a conventions, use it.

 ## Line length